 Only a 1-hour 40-minute game drive to one of the wildebeest river-crossings

-Spend the hot afternoons relaxing in and around the beautiful 12 meter long infinity-edged swimming pool
+Spend the hot afternoons relaxing in and around the beautiful 12 metre long infinity-edged swimming pool

-Call us on 858 345 1761 to start planning your vacation to Mahali Mzuri or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on 020 3993 5269 to start planning your holiday to Mahali Mzuri or take a look at our itineraries to Kenya

 Mahali Mzuri, means ‘beautiful place’ in Swahili and describes Sir Richard Branson’s new tented Safari camp perfectly.
 Located in the private and exclusive Olare Motorogi Conservancy on the northern edge of Kenya’s famous Maasai Mara National Park, guests at Mahali Mzuri can explore 13,500 hectares of wildlife rich plains, led by experienced guides with years of experience.